 - 3.1.1.
 Galaxy Investments II Pte.
-Ltd. is the Sponsor of the Highways Trust.
+Ltd. is the Sponsor of the Trust.
 The Sponsor was incorporated on 11th June 2021 in Singapore.
 Galaxy is involved in investment activities primarily with an objective of earning long term capital appreciation.
 Galaxy seeks to invest in companies incorporated in India that operate in the "infrastructure" sector. - 3.1.2.
 Galaxy is a 100% subsidiary of Galaxy Investments Pte.
-Ltd., which is invested in by funds, vehicles and/or entities managed and/or advised by Kohlberg Kravis Roberts & Co.
-LP and/ or its affiliates (collectively "KKR"). - 3.1.3.
-Founded in 1976, KKR is a leading global investment firm that offers alternative asset management and capital markets and insurance solutions with approximately US\$ 504 billion of assets under management as of 31st December 2022. - 3.1.4.
-I understand that the Highways InvIT, acting through the Investment Manager, has acquired the equity held by the Sponsor in the SPVs following which units have been issued to the Sponsor and other investors by the Trust, which are listed on NSE. - 3.1.5.
-Following is the summary of SPVs, Including the date of acquisition and cost of acquisition of the SPVs:
+Ltd., which is majority owned and controlled by KKR Asia Pacific Infrastructure Holdings Pte.
+Ltd. Galaxy ("KKR") is affiliated with funds, vehicles and/or entities managed and/or advised by affiliates of KKR. - 3.1.3.
+Founded in 1976, KKR is a leading global investment firm, with US\$519 billion in assets under management as of 30th June 2023 that offers alternative asset management as well as capital markets and insurance solutions. - 3.1.4.
+Following is the summary of SPVs, held under the trust including the date and cost of acquisition: